psycopg/psycopg/docs/basic/install.rst

   interface and leaves the possibility of choosing a specific implementation to the end user of your library.

-- If your project if a final application (e.g. a service running on a server) you can require a specific implementation, for instance ``psycopg[c]``, after you have made sure that the prerequisites are met (e.g. the depending libraries and tools are installed in the host machine).
+- If your project is a final application (e.g. a service running on a server) you can require a specific implementation, for instance ``psycopg[c]``, after you have made sure that the prerequisites are met (e.g. the depending libraries and tools are installed in the host machine).